awsdocs/amazon-lumberyard-user-guide/doc_source/ebus-usage-and-examples.md

 };
 ```

 Note that handlers are not automatically connected to an EBus, but are disconnected automatically because the destructor of `Handler` calls `BusDisconnect`\.

-EBus handlers that specify a non-NullMutex for the EBus mutex should explicitly disconnect in the `Handler` destructor as relying on automatic disconnection causes a race condition to occur where the EBus Handler internal class is waiting on the EBus mutex to be unlocked in order to complete destruction, but because the `Handler` didn't disconnect in it's destructor, its virtual table entries are removed and another thread could inside of one of the `Handlers` virtual function calls leading to a crash\.

 In order to actually connect to the EBus and start receiving events, your handler must call `BusConnect()`: